ARM-software/arm-trusted-firmware/docs/firmware-design.md

 The sections below provide the following details:

 *   initialization and execution of the first three stages during cold boot
-*   specification of the BL31 entrypoint requirements for use by alternative Trusted Boot Firmware in place of the provided BL1 and BL2
+*   specification of the EL3 Runtime Software (BL31 for AArch64 and BL32 for
+    AArch32) entrypoint requirements for use by alternative Trusted Boot Firmware in place of the provided BL1 and BL2

 ### BL1